-From this day forward, the Mojo account is going to act like your credit card.
+From this day forward, the Mojo account will act like your credit card.

 Your Grow bucket is outside the scope of this post – we’re focusing here on setting up your accounts.
 But it’s still a good way to think about your money.

 In the Barefoot Investor system, the Grow bucket comes into play once you’ve bought your family home.
-Once you’ve done that, you will increase your super contribution to 15 per cent total.
+Once you’ve done that, you will increase your super contribution to 15%.

 An example of how the Barefoot Investor accounts work